 How It Works

 In a hybrid cloud environment, data synchronizes between the cloud and on-premises resources.
 It provides encryption services to protect data from eavesdropping, and identity management to restrict access to resources to authorized users.
 These users can share documents and data with others, and organizations can obtain visibility into how documents are shared and accessed.
-It also provides protection from malware and malicious software that can steal data from the cloud.
+It also protects from malware and malicious software that can steal data from the cloud.

 Using cloud resources creates a constant connection between the on-premises network and the cloud.
 This connection and the point at which users connect to cloud resources must be secured.
 So, accessing business resources at remote workers’ fingertips requires a secure connection and authentication point.